Abundant Acreage Available

 Abundant Acreage Available is a 2017 drama film written and directed by Angus MacLachlan.
-Amy Ryan and Terry Kinney star as siblings dealing with their father's recent death when three brothers, whose family operated the land for generations, return to bury their own father.
+Amy Ryan and Terry Kinney star as siblings dealing with their father's recent death when three brothers, whose family operated a multi-generational family farm in rural North Carolina, return to bury their own father.
 Martin Scorsese is one of the executive producers.

+Filming took place on location at a 50-acre tobacco farm near the town of East Bend, North Carolina in Yadkin County during a 17-day period in February 2016.